Correlational Research: The What, The How, and The Why

 What is correlational research?

-Correlational research is a non-experimental type of research where we measure two variables to understand and assess the statistical relationship (correlation) between them without attempting to influence, control, or change the variables.
+Correlational research is a non-experimental type of research where we measure two variables to understand.
+And assess the statistical relationship (correlation) between them without attempting to influence, control, or change the variables.

 Since the two variables are in correlation, when you see one variable changing, you can have a good idea of how the other is expected to change.
 There are three kinds of correlation between variables: